 Office hours: By appointment

-Duncan McCue has been a reporter for CBC News in Vancouver for over 15 years.
-His news and current affairs pieces are featured on CBC’s flagship news show, The National.
+Award-winning journalist Duncan McCue is the host of CBC Radio One Cross Country Checkup.
+McCue was a reporter for CBC News in Vancouver for over 15 years.
+Now based in Toronto, his news and current affairs pieces continue to be featured on CBC’s flagship news show, The National.

-He’s also an adjunct professor at the UBC School of Journalism, where he teaches the Reporting in Indigenous Communities course.
-He has taught journalism to Indigenous students at First Nations University and Capilano College.
+He’s an adjunct professor at the UBC School of Journalism, where he teaches the Reporting in Indigenous Communities course.
+He was recognized by the Canadian Ethnic Media Association with an Innovation Award for developing curriculum on Indigenous issues, and has taught journalism to Indigenous students at First Nations University and Capilano College.

-Before becoming a journalist, Duncan studied English at the University of King’s College, then Law at UBC.
+He was awarded a Knight Fellowship at Stanford University in 2011, where he created an online guide for journalists called Reporting in Indigenous Communities.
+Before becoming a journalist, McCue studied English at the University of King’s College, then Law at UBC.
 He was called to the bar in British Columbia in 1998.

 Last Right – A five-part series about assisted suicide in Canada